 In order to develop applications through Eclipse, you will first need a compiler.
 Different versions and configurations of the GNU Compiler Collection (GCC) are required depending on the platform that you are developing for.
-EMAC provides these configured versions of GCC, called cross-compilers, and other tools through the EMAC ftp site as well as on the CD-ROM included with your product.
+EMAC provides software development kits (SDKs) for these versions of GCC, called cross-compilers, and other tools through the EMAC FTP site as well as on the CD-ROM included with your product.

-If you are developing for the EMAC SoM-5282, the appropriate cross GCC is the m68k-elf-gcc included in the m68k-elf-tools toolchain.
-The install script is m68k-elf-tools-20031003 (or newer version), and is located under the SoM-5282EM directory under Tools.
-After running the install script for the toolchain, the executable should be located in the /usr/local/bin/ directory.
-Also, download and extract the SoM5282EM-SDK at this time from the Toolchain directory under Kits.
-Extract the SDK directly into your Eclipse workspace.
+If you are developing for the EMAC SoM-5282, look on the CD under \SoM \SoM-5282M \Tools.
+Run the install script m68k-elf-tools-20031003 (or newer version).
+Installation the executable should be located in the directory /usr/local/bin/.
+After installing, extract the SoM5282EM-SDK from the Tools directory directly into your Eclipse workspace.